AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 The second reason is: an increase in valence means that the tile's capacity for reflections is divided into more pieces, only one of which is reserved for internal reflections; that means that the tile will have fewer internal reflections (and more external reflections) which decreases confirmation rate.
  <!-- and the security of leaf tiles. -->

-\todo{revisit the above: The second reason is: an increase in valence means that the tile's capacity for reflections is divided into more pieces, only one of which is reserved for internal reflections; that means that the tile will have fewer internal reflections (and more external reflections) which decreases confirmation rate.}
+\todoDraftOnly{revisit the above: The second reason is: an increase in valence means that the tile's capacity for reflections is divided into more pieces, only one of which is reserved for internal reflections; that means that the tile will have fewer internal reflections (and more external reflections) which decreases confirmation rate.}

-### Tree Tiling
+### Tree-Tiling

 As shown in \autoref{sec:tessellating-tiles-efficiency}, there are different ways to arrange a tiling.
 We will focus on a tiling method that exploits the exponential growth of \emph{trees}.